Anyolite/anyolite/README.md

 * Simple system to prevent garbage collector conflicts
 * Support for keyword arguments and default values
 * Objects, arrays, hashes, structs, enums and unions as function arguments and return values are completely valid
-* Ruby methods can be called at runtime as long as all their possible return values are known
+* Ruby methods can be called at runtime as long as all their possible return value types are known
 * Ruby closures can be handled as regular variables
 * Methods and constants can be excluded, modified or renamed with annotations
 * Options to compile scripts directly into the executable